CDNTaxReceipts/CDNTaxReceipts/README.md

 **Note: Compatibility issue with open_basedir**

-This extension uses the Tcpdf library from CiviCRM.
+This extension uses the TCPDF library from CiviCRM.
 If your server has open_basedir set initializing the library causes a warning.
 To avoid this please add the following to your civicrm.settings.php anywhere after $civicrm_root is defined: